 11) Did you help your neighbor?

 We all need a helping hand from time to time.
-Around here, we are always willing to help a neighbor in need, and often times we come home to find Danny has disked our garden or dropped off a piece of equipment we mentioned would be helpful.
-George has ‘cow radar’ – if our cows are out, he is calling us to let us know while he is hot-footing it outside to start the work of corralling them back.
-There are times when I come home to a farmer that is MIA, only to find he is down at Johnny’s helping with deer processing.
+We are always willing to help a neighbor in need, and often times come home to find Danny disked our garden or dropped off a piece of equipment we mentioned would be helpful.
+George has ‘cow radar’ – if our cows are out, he is calling us to let us know while simultaneously hot-footing it outside and starting the work of corralling them back.
+At times I come home to find the Country Boy is MIA – only to find he is down at Johnny’s helping with deer processing.
 It is these small acts of kindness that help us to live such a rich and rewarding life.
 To give of yourself, without any anticipation of repayment, is truly one of the greatest joys in life.

 12) Are you frugal?